rackerlabs/rackspace-how-to/content/general/billing-services-overview.md

 This article provides an overview of the billing resources available to you through the Rackspace website and the Cloud Control Panel.
 The resources described in this article can help you manage and track the billing for your account.

-When you use Rackspace Cloud products, you pay only for the services that you use, with one exception: your cloud servers and load balancers are billed for uptime as long as they remain in the active status, even if they are not being used.
+When you use Rackspace Cloud products, you pay only for the services that you use, with the following exception.
+Your cloud servers and load balancers are billed for uptime as long as they remain in the active status, even if they are not being used.
 This time is billed because these resources have been allocated for your exclusive use and cannot be reserved by other customers.

 Your 30-day billing cycle begins on the day that you activate your account, and your bill reflects services used in the previous month.
 If your usage begins in the middle of a billing cycle, your first bill reflects a partial month but is presented on your scheduled bill date.

 ### Estimate costs

-Each product page on the [main Rackspace website](https://www.rackspace.com/) includes the most current pricing for that product, and a cost calculator to help you estimate your monthly charges.
+Each product page accessed from the [main Rackspace website](https://www.rackspace.com/) includes the most current pricing for that product and a cost calculator to help you estimate your monthly charges.
 For an example, see the [pricing information for Cloud Servers](https://www.rackspace.com/cloud/servers/pricing).

 ### Access your account information